-Under the new discount method, each plan will project the number of future years in which assets on hand, investment returns, and certain future employer and employee contributions will be sufficient to pay annual benefit payments.8 The payments made in those years are discounted by the expected return on assets.
-Meanwhile, benefit payments that occur in years when those amounts are no longer sufficient to cover annual benefit payments will be discounted by the high-grade municipal bond yield.
-The new approach maintains the current link between liabilities and the assets used to pay for them; so long as the benefit payments are projected to be covered by available assets, they are discounted by expected returns.
-Once benefit payments exceed available assets, they are on the same footing as payments on general obligation debt and are discounted by the municipal bond rate.
+Under the new discount method, each plan will project the number of future years in which assets on hand, investment returns, and certain future employer and employee contributions will be sufficient to pay annual benefit payments.
+The payments made in those years are discounted by the expected return on assets.
+Meanwhile, benefit payments that occur in years after assets have run out will be discounted by the high-grade municipal bond yield.
+The new blended rate maintains the current link between liabilities and the assets used to pay for them; so long as the liabilities are projected to be funded, they are discounted by expected returns.
+Once they become unfunded, they are on the same footing as general obligation debt and are discounted by the municipal bond rate.